 Rightfully so . . . this was THE WEEK for which Jesus lived his entire human life, and it was a rough one for him.
 On Sunday before his crucifixion he entered Jerusalem with cheers ringing in his ears.
 The (usually fickle) populace embraced him for all the great miracles he performed, and they hailed his coming as though a conquering warrior had entered the city.
 Like paparazzi following a Hollywood star, they trailed behind this carpenter from Nazareth and looked for ways to become part of his entourage or to at least get a "piece of the action" as Jesus came to town.

-These same folks will yell "Crucify him!" in just a few days, by the way.
+Some of these same folks will probably yell "Crucify him!" in just a few days, by the way.

 When Jesus offered them something tangible to grab, they wanted to be a team player, they wanted the fishes and loaves, the healings, the wonders, the mighty signs.